4 Reasons Why Companies Should Consider Integrating a Critical Event Management Platform

 Give security teams the ability to react to events more quickly and efficiently

 Overall, a CEM platform can give your security team the confidence to monitor and respond to events as quickly and efficiently as possible.
 Companies who do can better manage risk and limit the impact of a critical event on their key stakeholders.
 For those with a robust in-house security team, a CEM platform can provide an integrated approach to identifying and assessing the severity of events to rapidly enforce pre-defined standard operating procedures.
 Alternatively, for companies that do not have a GSOC nor the resources to monitor threats and incidents 24/7, a managed service such as Northland’s CEM as a Service (CEMaaS) can deliver powerful threat intelligence, mass notification, location tracking, and response capabilities without a heavy investment in technology or personnel.
 Moreover, post-event analytics allow companies to track important KPIs such as how long an event lasted, response times, and geographical locations to better prepare for the future.

 Want to see how your company would stack up against these risks?
-Click here to take a survey provided by our CEM partner, Everbridge, that will measure your organization’s ability to rd to and resolve a critical event.
+Click here to take a survey provided by our CEM partner, Everbridge, that will measure your organization’s ability to react to and resolve a critical event.